 From there we went to the Seattle Center.
 We walked around for awhile and decided that the Space Needle was a bit too expensive for our budget.
 So instead, we went into the Chihuly Garden and Glass exhibit, which had just opened two days before.
 It was fantastic.
 Dale Chihuly, a world-famous artist from Tacoma, makes incredible artifacts entirely out of glass.
-There are enormous chandeliers and many other items.
+There are Monthly newsletter of St. Joseph Seminary enormous chandeliers and many other items.
 But we especially liked the outdoor garden, in which all the plants are made of glass!
 After our tour of the exhibit, we returned to the rectory.